pluralsight/guides/draft/front-end-javascript/javascript-closures/article.md

 myCounter1.decrement(1);
 myCounter2.decrement(1);
 ```
 In the first two lines of the code, we have actually created 2 different objects, `myCounter1` and `myCounter2`.
 These objects have the same properties, `increment` and `decrement`, which are references to the `increment` and `decrement` functions.
-The `myCounter1` object is created by calling `counter` function with parameter `0`, and the `myCounter2` by calling it with parameter `3`.
+The `myCounter1` object is created by calling the `counter` function with parameter `0`, and the `myCounter2` by calling it with parameter `3`.
 This means that `increment` and `decrement` functions will have different values of the `currentValue` variable in the outer scope, so their calls on those two objects will produce different results, although there are called with the same parameters, like in the example above.
 Actually, we have 2 different `increment` and `decrement` functions, because we created 2 different objects and each pair of those functions has its own scope.

 The output of the code above will be: